-- 1. A student will be enrolled in the choice school until completion of the program and/or grade level configuration of the school provided that the student continues to meet the requirements for such school or program. - 2.
-A student accepted for enrollment in a District school or program shall remain enrolled for a minimum of two years unless, during the two-year period, the student completes the Choice School's grade configuration, the student's parent(s) cease to be residents of the student's original District of Residence, Attendance Requirements, or comply with the district's Student Manual (See Section F-Termination of Choice School Enrollment).

-3. Once a Choice Student's grade configuration at his/her Choice School has ended, it is the parent's responsibility to submit a new School Choice Application if they are interested in having their child attend a school that is not their Resident School for the next grade configuration during the open period (first Monday in November until 4:00pm of the second Wednesday in January) or submit a Good Cause School Choice Application with required supporting documentation if "Good Cause" for not meeting the deadline exists.
+- 1. A student will be enrolled in the choice school until completion of the program and/or grade level configuration of the school provided the student continues to meet the requirements for such school or program. - 2.
+A student accepted for enrollment in a District school or program shall remain enrolled for a minimum of two years unless, during the two-year period, the student completes the Choice School's grade configuration, the student's parents(s) or legal guardian(s) cease to be residents of the student's original District of Residence, at the conclusion of any academic year during the two-year period the student ceases to meet the academic or attendance requirements of the school or program, or comply with the District's Student Manual. - 3.
+Once a Choice Student's grade configuration at his/her Choice School has ended, it is the parent's or legal guardian's responsibility to submit a new School Choice Application if they are interested in having their child attend a school that is not their Resident School for the next grade configuration during the open period (first Monday in November until the second Wednesday in January) or submit a Good Cause School Choice Application with required supporting documentation if "Good Cause" for not meeting the deadline exists.